MicrosoftDocs/power-platform/power-platform/admin/security/security-overview.md

 ## Reactive governance through recommendations
 The system generates recommendations based on best practices and guides you to improve your tenant's security score.
 These recommendations can be acted upon to enhance your overall security score only for Managed Environments.
 For non-Managed Environments, you can still act or turn on recommended features.
 Learn more Manage proactive policies for governance and security.

-- An admin can take relevant actions for a specific recommendation by selecting environment.
+- An admin can take relevant actions for a specific recommendation by selecting an environment.
-- Each recommendation guides through the potential score increase to overall Security score.
+- Each recommendation guides through the potential score increase to the overall, security score.
 - These recommendations span all environments, but you can only take action on them in environments that are managed.
-- Recommendations can only be applied to managed environments here.
-To apply this feature to more environments, go to the settings pages in Security, find this feature, and turn it on for non-managed environments there.
+- Recommendations can only be applied to Managed Environments here.
+To apply this feature to more environments, go to the **Settings** pages in Security, find this feature, and turn it on for non-Managed Environments there.

 ## Manage proactive policies for governance and security
-There are several security features that help secure your tenant, you may visit to below page to view and manage proactive policies for governance and security.
+There are several security features that help secure your tenant.
+You may visit the pages below to view and manage proactive policies for governance and security.

-- Network security: Protect applications and cloud workloads from network-based cyberattacks with features like IP firewall, IP address-based cookie binding, and Azure Virtual Network.
-[Learn more](network-security.md)
+- [Network security](network-security.md): Protect applications and cloud workloads from network-based cyberattacks with features like IP firewall, IP address-based cookie binding, and Azure Virtual Network.
-- Access control: Ensure only authorized users can access specific resources with features like tenant isolation, data policies, environment security groups, and sharing controls.
-[Learn more](access-control.md)
+- [Access control](access-control.md): Ensure only authorized users can access specific resources with features like tenant isolation, data policies, environment security groups, and sharing controls.
-- Threat detection: Protect your organization’s assets and resources with a unified detection with features like Auditing.[Learn more](threat-detection.md)
+- [Threat detection](threat-detection.md): Protect your organization’s assets and resources with a unified detection with features like auditing.
-- Compliance: Implement robust compliance measures to safeguard organizational data and ensure adherence to industry regulations with features like Customer Lockbox and Customer Managed Key.[Learn more](compliance.md)
+- [Compliance](compliance.md): Implement robust compliance measures to safeguard organizational data and ensure adherence to industry regulations with features like [Customer Lockbox](../about-lockbox.mc) and [customer-managed key](../customer-managed-key.md).

 ## Fequently asked questions (FAQs)

 ### When will the Security page be available for Government Community Cloud (GCC)?
-The **Security** page is planned for availability in GCC after the general availability release.[TBD Sally ]
+The **Security** page is planned for availability in GCC after the general availability release.

 ### Can customers modify the recommendations or parameters based on their needs?
 No. The recommendations are system-generated and are based on Microsoft's best practices and guidance.

 ### When will the security score be updated after taking recommended actions?
-It might take up to 24 hours to reflect the Security score
+It might take up to 24 hours to reflect the security score.